Highpoint2000/webserver-scanner/README.md

 - To use the urds log protocol, please install the [URDS Upload Plugin](https://github.com/Highpoint2000/URDSupload)
 - When GPS data is received, the location is updated dynamically (GPS receiver and [GPS plugin](https://github.com/Highpoint2000/GPS) required!)
 - To use the fm-dx-monitor set the OnlyScanHoldTime 'on' and choose a minimum defaultScanHoldTime of 5 seconds
+- Whitelist entries are processed with 0.01 MHZ increments

 After activating/deactivating the plugin or making changes to the scanner.json script, the server must be restarted!!!